lsav/lise.me/_posts/2018-02-14-managing-mental-health-as-a-university-student.md

 ---
 date: 2018-02-14 23:19:29 -0700
-layout: post
-title: How I manage mental health
+title: How I Manage Mental Health
 permalink: /mental-health/
 description: "Mental health problems among university students has been epidemic in the last few years, according to major news outlets, university students, and university officials."
 ---